dagster-io/dagster/docs/dagster-university/pages/dagster-essentials/lesson-1/orchestration-approaches.md

 But first, what’s a workflow?

+{% callout %}
-> _A workflow is a system for managing repetitive processes and tasks which occur in a particular order.
+> A workflow is a system for managing repetitive processes and tasks which occur in a particular order.
 They are the mechanism by which people and enterprises accomplish their work […]._ - [IBM](https://www.ibm.com/topics/workflow)
+{% /callout %}

 A workflow can be visualized using a **directed acyclic graph,** or **DAG**, which depicts the steps required to complete the workflow.
 For example, sending a CSV of a report by email every Friday might have a DAG that looks like this: